gvvaughan/slingshot/README.md

  * `bootstrap.slingshot`:

    bootstrap customisations to keep your project in sync with a git submodule of slingshot in your repository.
+You'll need to tell it which files from Slingshot that your project is using by listing them in the `slingshot_files` variable setting in your `bootstrap.conf`.

  * `bootstrap.texi`: